apache/druid/docs/api-reference/data-management-api.md

 #### Header

-The following header is required to make a call to this endpoint.
+The following headers are required for this request:

 ```json
 Content-Type: application/json